-Once you watch this video, contact Allyssa and she will address any questions that might arise.
+Once you watch this video, contact your supervisor and they will address any questions that might arise.

 OTHER HELPFUL RESOURCES

 After completing the trainings listed above, please review the following resources.
 We have found them to be particularly helpful for your position.
 We strongly encourage you to explore these resources as you prepare for the GPRA data collection process and refer back to them throughout your time in this role: